omirel/ts-express-decorators/packages/di/readme.md

 ## Introduction

-Basically, almost everything may be considered as a provider – service, factory, interceptors, and so on.
+Basically, almost everything may be considered as a provider – service, factory, intereceptors, and so on.
 All of them can inject dependencies, meaning, they can create various relationships with each other.
  But in fact, a provider is nothing else than just a simple class annotated with an `@Injectable()` decorator.